KnolleLab/Predicitve-Language-Task-English/README.md

 ## Which experiment files to use

-Use this module entrypoints directly:
+Use the module entrypoint `src/experiment-en.ts` directly.

-- `src/experiment-en.ts`

-`src/experiment.ts` is the shared base implementation and should not be used directly as a study module.
+**Note:**`src/experiment.ts` is the shared base implementation and should not be used directly as a study module.

-### Module behavior
+## Module behavior

 The module files above enforce these settings in code: